DeDiamondPro/AQLARP/documentation/src/ch06-01-installing-software.md

 ```
 Then press `Ctrl + O` to save and `Ctrl + X` to exit.
 To make this apply you should log out of the Raspberry Pi and start a new shell session.
 ## Installing dependencies
-To install dependencies first go into the workspace directory, to do this run the following command.
+To install dependencies first go into the workspace directory.
+To do this run the following command.
 ```console
 $ cd ~/AQLARP/ros2_ws
 ```